 Lower V to Upper V (Key Stage 4)

+We follow the Cambridge iGCSE course.
 This is an exciting, yet rigorous, syllabus which will challenge and stimulate the girls.
 They will learn about the impact of the First World War on European relations and on the actions of dictators in the inter-war period.
 We try to assess why the peace that was established in the era after the Great War failed to hold for longer than two decades.
-In addition, students are invited to examine, in some depth, the domestic histories of Germany and Russia.
+In addition, students are invited to examine, in some depth, the domestic history of Russia.

 Candidates answer two questions from Section A (Core Content) and one question from Section B (Depth Study).